-The CUE Farm is a one-acre sustainable agriculture project on the campus of Butler University and managed by the Center for Urban Ecology (CUE).
+The CUE Farm is a one-acre sustainable agriculture project on the campus of Butler University and managed by the Center for Urban Ecology and Sustainability (CUES).
 The farm's three-pronged mission is:

 - To promote excellence in education and research across the University curriculum,